• Skip to primary navigation

 • Add the butternut squash, Muscovado sugar, butter, eggs, sultanas, crystallised ginger, orange juice and zest then whisk (by hand) together until blended.

-• Pour into the tin and level.
+• Pour the batter into the tin and level with a rubber spatula.

 Previous Post: « Spelt Danish Apple Ring